A new pastoral movement

 It seemed like the church was determined to squash efforts by its clergy to honor their conscience rather than discriminate against their congregants.
 Creech said the “larger impact [of his trial] is that it says to clergy that they must support what is unjust and immoral in order to remain clergy.
 That is a scandal.”

 But official UMC opposition and sanctions have not stopped the movement towards marriage equality, either in the church or in the society at large.
 Dell was told that his suspension would be lifted as soon as he agreed to stop marrying gay people.
-He refused -- publicly -- and instead issued a statement that said “I will not withhold a ministry from some which is available to others solely because of an unjust church law.”
+He refused — publicly — and instead issued a statement that said “I will not withhold a ministry from some which is available to others solely because of an unjust church law.”

-DeLong's trial, a dozen years later, had a different outcome.
+DeLong’s trial, a dozen years later, had a different outcome.
 She received a 20-day suspension and an assignment to write a document on ways to address the harm done to the clergy covenant.
-The lightness of the penalty combined with the creativeness of the writing requirement are signs of hope .
+The lightness of the penalty combined with the creativeness of the writing requirement were signs of hope .
 What had happened in the intervening 12 years was growing acceptance of gay marriage in civil society, increasing legal and legislative victories for marriage equality and the refusal of prophetic leaders in the UMC to stop their ministry to LGBT people.
 The DeLong verdict came just as hundreds and hundreds of clergy were declaring their intention to do the same thing through the marriage initiative pledges that sprang up in June 2011.

 The question for those of us in the church is will we be a part of this march towards freedom, or will we remain obstacles in the path towards freedom?
 At Foundry and Dumbarton and in the clergy networks of various annual conferences, the answer is clear.
 And in MIND, our answer is clear as well.
 A Covenant of Conscience is a call to join the march towards freedom.
 With it, we proudly join the tradition of those in the church who have willingly and deliberately engaged in civil disobedience and ecclesial disobedience in an effort to end discrimination.